danielpaez-dev/Leetcode-solutions/README.md

 8. ### 🧑‍💻 **Implement the Solution in Code**

    * Translate the pseudocode into your preferred programming language.
-Leetcode allows you to use a vast variety of programming languages such as: C++, Java, Pyhton, Python, Python 3, C, C#, JavaScript, TypeScript, PHP, Swift, Kotlin, Dart, Go, Ruby, Scala, Rust, Racket, Erlang and Elixir.
+Leetcode allows you to use a vast variety of programming languages such as: C++, Java, Pyhton, C, C#, JavaScript, TypeScript, PHP, Swift, Kotlin, Dart, Go, Ruby, Scala, Rust, Racket, Erlang and Elixir.
    * Ensure the code is clean, modular, and follows best practices.

 9. ### 🔧 **Refactor for Clarity**